crs4/bbmri-it-school-tutorials/10-tutorial-ETL/ETL_tutorial.md

 We will also try in practice some of the Python libraries that can be used to perform ETL tasks.

 ## Analyzing and querying a Data Warehouse
-The file in /images/foodmart_schema.png shows the schema of the foodmart Data Warehouse.
+The [foodmart schema](./images/foodmart_schema.png) shows the schema of the Foodmart Data Warehouse.
 According to this schema, identify the following objects:
 - Fact Table(s)
-- Measures (refer to sales_fact_1998 only)
+- Measures (refer to sales_fact_1998 only, for simplicity)
-- For the following dimensions, try to identify all the granularity levels the dimensions are composed of, and all the fields that compose the granularity levels (they could also be contained in more than one table):
+- For the following dimensions, try to identify all the granularity levels the dimensions are composed of, and all the related fields (they could also be contained in more than one table):
              1. Product Dimension
              2. Time Dimension